Two million rental properties.

 One deadline.

-By October 2030, all privately rented homes must reach EPC Band C. This site — and the book behind it — explains how ratings are built, what actually moves them, and how to make the right decision for every property in your portfolio.
+The EPC Band C 2030 deadline applies to all privately rented homes in England and Wales.
+This site — and the book behind it — explains how ratings are built, what actually moves them, and how to make the right decision for every property in your portfolio.

 Why age is the starting point